 Software review sites

 As with any technology purchase, you should read user reviews before making your HRMS selection.
 Here are a couple of the best review sites:

-“If you already know who you’re going to select, RFP360 probably isn’t the tool for you.
-But if you actually want to make an informed and objective decision, you need something to help you analyze vendors from a quantitative perspective,” said Kelly Ellis, director of administration and operational excellence at Piper Jordan.
-“RFP360 is the right choice.”
+“If you already know [which vendor] you’re going to select, RFP360 probably isn’t the tool for you.
+But if you actually want to make an informed and objective decision, you need something to help you analyze vendors from a quantitative perspective.
+RFP360 is the right choice” — Kelly Ellis, director of administration and operational excellence at Piper Jordan.

 Originally published February 2019 — Updated July 2022